justinthelaw/uds-rke2/docs/RKE2.md

 - A default pod security config - this allows full privileges for running pods and is added with the expectation that a policy enforcement engine like Kyverno or Gatekeeper is being used to restrict the same things, with exceptions as necessary
 - A helper script for RKE2 startup - while RKE2 can certainly be run without this, this script can be used to add the RKE2 join address, token, and other properties to the RKE2 config file.
 It also corrects file permissions according to the STIG guide for files that do not exist until RKE2 startup has occurred.

-Additionally the etcd user and a sysctl config are added for RKE2.
+Additionally, the etcd user and a sysctl config are added for RKE2.
 This follows the process documented in the [RKE2 CIS Hardening guide](https://docs.rke2.io/security/hardening_guide#ensure-etcd-is-configured-properly).

-Finally, configuration of the cluster's networking and default services is provided to allow the RKE2 cluster to be compatible or replaced with the components and services setup by [UDS Core](https://github.com/defenseunicorns/uds-core).
+Finally, configuration of the cluster's networking and default services is provided to allow the RKE2 cluster to be compatible with or replaced by the components and services set up by [UDS Core](https://github.com/defenseunicorns/uds-core).

 ## RKE2 Startup

 > [!IMPORTANT]
-> Due to an upstream error in RKE2 and K3s, containerd is misconfigured leading to image pull errors from 127.0.0.1 (local registry).
+> Due to an upstream error in RKE2 and K3s, containerd is misconfigured, leading to image pull errors from 127.0.0.1 (local registry).
 Please see the [rke2-startup.sh](../packages/uds-rke2/scripts/rke2/configs/rke2-startup.sh) script for details, and the [containerd CRI docs](https://github.com/containerd/cri/blob/master/docs/config.md) for more details.

-RKE2 provides excellent tooling to build an RKE2 cluster, but when considering the STIG guides for RKE2 and deploying via IaC there is additional runtime configuration required.
+RKE2 provides excellent tooling to build an RKE2 cluster, but when considering the STIG guides for RKE2 and deploying via IaC, there is additional runtime configuration required.
 The [RKE2 Startup script](../packages/uds-rke2/scripts/rke2/configs/rke2-startup.sh) injected during [OS preparation](./OS.md) is not required for startup, but it abstracts away some setup complexity.

 ### Script Parameters